Posts by user "sorvad" [Posts: 23 Total up-votes: 0 Pages: 2]

 We agree that there was a lack of thrust.
 Possibly caused by a dual engine failure.
 But the sharpest frames in the video do NOT show the RAT and this is counter evidence to the RAT theory.
 If there were substantial technical failures who knows what sounds could be generated.
 I find the evidence weak at best.
 And we immediately get into a chicken-egg problem: did some power issue of unknown nature cause an engine failure or did a dual engine failure occur, resulting in a power loss?
 Both are extremely unlikely and need to be backed by quality evidence.
 The video is not it, in my opinion.
 I don't know the APU intake mechanism and whether it could open after the impact.

-Subjects: APU Dual Engine Failure Engine Failure (All) RAT (All) RAT (Deployment)
+Subjects (links are to this post in the relevant subject page so that this post can be seen in context): APU Dual Engine Failure Engine Failure (All) RAT (All) RAT (Deployment)

 sorvad